akiver/cs-demo-manager.com/docs/02-installation.md

      If you are using another shell, you have to replace `~/.zshrc` with the correct configuration file.
 4. Quit completely the `Terminal` application.
 5. Repeat the first step, this time the output should be something like `psql (PostgreSQL) XX.XX`.
+6. Restart the application. **Make sure to quit it entirely from the status bar menu.**

 </TabItem>